JW-1211/G03Final/README.md

-# 🧭 Expand your English vocabulary and improve your grammar through story analysis!
+# Enhance your English proficiency through story analysis! 🧭

 Welcome!
 You can access our application through [this link](https://g03final.streamlit.app/) or via QR code:
 <p align="left">